Skip to main content

 Market value

-The insurer pays what the motorcycle is worth on the open market at claim time, based on age, condition, kilometres, and comparable sales.
-Depreciation reduces your payout each year.
-For modified bikes, the market value assessment may not reflect what you actually spent on parts and labour.
+The insurer pays what the motorcycle is worth on the open market at claim time.
+They base it on age, condition, kilometres, and comparable sales.
+Depreciation eats into your payout each year.
+And for modified bikes, the market value assessment rarely reflects what you spent on parts and labour.

 Advantages